FelixRilling/EsRouter/README.md

 ## Introduction

 Avenue is a client side router that focuses on speed and size (~800Bytes).
-The API is heavily influenced by the [Angular1.x router](https://docs.angularjs.org/tutorial/step_09) and [gibon.js](https://github.com/tunnckoCore/gibon).
+The API is heavily influenced by the [AngularJS router](https://docs.angularjs.org/tutorial/step_09) and [gibon.js](https://github.com/tunnckoCore/gibon).
 An unique feature of Avenue is the usage of URL hashes instead of full URLs to improve compatibility for different web servers.

 ## Usage